 Spaying and Neutering

 The vaccine will help your dog generate protective antibodies to help in case they are ever bitten.
-Your vet can also give you tips on how to keep snakes off of your property and teach your dog to avoid them at all costs.
+Your vet can also give you tips on keeping snakes off of your property and teaching your dog to avoid them at all costs.

 Veterinary Care After a Snake Bite